-Consider asking your student to interview older adults in the community to learn about their experiences growing up.
-Ask your student to compare and contrast their life with the life of the person being interviewed.
+Consider asking your child to interview older adults in the community to learn about their experiences growing up.
+Ask your child to compare and contrast their life with the life of the person being interviewed.

-Calculate prices while shopping.
-Consider asking your student "how much will these items cost together?
+Calculate prices while shopping - Consider asking your child "how much will these items cost together?
 How much change will I receive?
 How much will each person pay if we split the bill evenly?"

-Use ratio language to describe people and items while out and about (i.e. The ratio of Redskins fans to Cowboys fans is 5 to 3).
+Use ratio language to describe people and items while out and about (i.e. The ratio of Washington Foodball Team fans to cowboys fans is 5 to 3)